 faq

-Clean fuels such as ammonia, hydrogen, and methanol are sustainably made from renewable electricity.
+Green fuels such as ammonia, hydrogen, and methanol are sustainably made from renewable electricity.

 The race is on for the world to achieve net zero by 2050 to mitigate the adverse impacts of climate change caused by carbon emissions.
-Clean fuels can decarbonize major greenhouse gas generating industries by providing a zero-carbon replacement for difficult to abate sectors such as transoceanic transportation where batteries are not practical.
+Green fuels can decarbonize major greenhouse gas generating industries by providing a zero-carbon replacement for difficult to abate sectors such as transoceanic transportation where batteries are not practical.

 Low-Cost, Reliable, and Stable Supply

 Texas Green Fuels’ top priority is the health and safety of its employees and the community.
 Operating safely is the cornerstone of Texas Green Fuel’s business philosophy.
-Global industry best practices and state-of-the-art safety measures will be embedded in Texas Green Fuel’s facility design, construction, and operations to meet or exceed industry standards for the safe production, handling, and storage of clean fuels.
+Global industry best practices and state-of-the-art safety measures will be embedded in Texas Green Fuel’s facility design, construction, and operations to meet or exceed industry standards for the safe production, handling, and storage of green fuels.

 Safety is fundamental to Texas Green Fuels’ plant design and engrained in our culture.
 We will conduct a Quantitative Risk Assessment, Hazard and Operability Study, and Failure Mode and Effects Analysis to identify and mitigate risks during project planning and design.
 We will implement rigorous training programs and implement best practice safety policies and procedures.

-Clean ammonia is considered the most efficient carrier of hydrogen energy since it has greater energy density than hydrogen, does not require extremely low temperatures to store it as a liquid, and is more easily transported by ship.
+Green ammonia is considered the most efficient carrier of hydrogen energy since it has greater energy density than hydrogen, does not require extremely low temperatures to store it as a liquid, and is more easily transported by ship.

 Combusting ammonia will generate NOx.
 Exhaust products will be passed through selective catalytic reduction (SCR) converters to convert any NOx into nitrogen and water vapor.